Submit Required Documents

 Send a photocopy or fax of your valid passport/national identity card displaying your photo and name.

-Two letters of recommendation from a teacher or counselor who knows you well and can attest to your academic potential and personal characteristics.
+Two letters of recommendation (PDF) from a teacher or counselor who knows you well and can attest to your academic potential and personal characteristics.
 Letters of recommendation are not required for international transfer students.

 One essay/personal statement, approximately 250-650 words in length, which will assist the Admission Committee in reviewing your application.
 The essay/personal statement you submit must consist solely of your own original work.
 You may write on a subject of your choice or one of the following subjects: